javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 ## Nested cloning

 Until now we assumed that all properties of `user` are primitive.
 But properties can be references to other objects.
-What to do with them?

 Like this:
 ```js run